 Best blocking boards for knitting and crochet

 Sometimes the simplest solutions are the best!
 These interlocking foam mats are primarily marketed for creating a soft floor option for children or for workshop floors - but they can also be used as handy and affordable blocking boards!
 This pack of foam blocking boards comes with 18 squares each measuring 31.5 cx 31.5cm, so when put together you can easily block large knitted or crochet fabrics for garments!
 They're wipe clean and meet European toy safety standards, and the textured surface will help to keep your knitted or crochet fabrics in place …as well as preventing them from sliding on wooden floors!

-We love a bit of personalisation here at gathered, so if you're thinking of buying a blocking board as a gift, how about this personalised blocking board!
+We love a bit of personalisation here at gathered, so if you're thinking of buying a blocking board as a gift, how about this personalised crochet blocking board!
 It's 3D printed and can be customised with with a message or name up to 16 characters.